Exclusive: Family Calls For Stiffer Penalties For Illegal Dirt Bike Riders As 4-Year-Old Boy Recovers From Critical Injuries

 NEW YORK (CBSNewYork) — A 4-year-old boy from Queens who was critically injured after being struck by a dirt bike is on the road to recovery.

-Meanwhile, his family is fighting for stiffer penalties, hoping to avoid a similar tragedy from happening again.READ MORE: New York State Hospital Workers Must Get Vaccinated, No Testing Option, Cuomo Says; State Reviewing New CDC Mask Guidance
+Meanwhile, his family is fighting for stiffer penalties, hoping to avoid a similar tragedy from happening again.READ MORE: Amid COVID Setbacks And Mask Mandates, Some Feeling Sense Of Deja Vu

 In an exclusive interview with CBS2’s Cory James, 4-year-old Jonathan Beauchamp’s grandmother said she will never forget the moment when her grandson called for her for the first time while in the hospital.